shorkd3v/astro-website/README.md

 # astro-website
-this is a website built using astro (probably wont be updated a heck lot)
+this is a website built using astro (probably wont be updated a lot)

 feel free to use this garbage lol